joknarf/selector/README.md

 |<kbd>Tab</kbd>                  | apply/new filter                                      |
 |<kbd>Enter</kbd>                | validate item selected                                |

-* filter pattern can be applied entering text (grep regexp)
+* filter pattern can be applied entering text
 * selection can be done entering item number

 demo usage at: